The disappearance of Madeleine McCann is one of the most mysterious and tragic missing persons cases the world has ever seen.

 The three-year-old disappeared on May 3, 2007 from her bed in her parent's holiday villa in Portugal, while the couple were having dinner with friends at a nearby tapas restaurant.

-Maddie's parents Kate and Gerry McCann, both 50, have two other children, twins Sean and Amelie, both 14.
+Maddie's parents Kate and Gerry McCann, both 54, have two other children, twins Sean and Amelie, both around 18.

-While Maddie's face is instantly recognisable around the world, we know very little about the two siblings she was sleeping just metres away from when she was allegedly stolen from her bed.
+While Maddie's face is instantly recognisable around the world, we know very little about the two siblings who were only two-years-old at the time of their sister's disappearance.

 When Kate McCann went to check on her children at 10pm, she found Maddie had disappeared from her bed, while her twins were sleeping peacefully, untouched.

-There are no publicly-available photos of Sean and Amelie, who are now both 14 years old.
+There are no publicly-available photos of Sean and Amelie, who are now both roughly 18 years old.

 They keep a very low profile and are never photographed by the press, despite their parents leading a very public awareness campaign, involving the media and police, in an attempt to find Maddie.

-The twins attend a local Catholic high school in their small town, which has retained a place for Maddie, who would be 15 years old now, if she is ever found.
+The twins previously attended a local Catholic high school in their small town, which retained a place for Maddie.

 Both Sean and Amelie are both aspiring athletes, competing in swimming championships, triathlons and cross country racing.